komal-armarkar/komal-armarkar.github.io/README.md

 Bugcrowd Profile : [bugcrowd.com/Infosec_Komal](https://bugcrowd.com/Infosec_Komal)

 I'm familiar with the concepts of Linux Security like PAM, setuid & setgid, ACLs, auditd, firewalld &  iptables, AIDE and have some hands-on experience in bash shell scripting.
 You can find some of my work [here](https://github.com/komal-armarkar/vulnerability-recon-bash).

 I have worked on OS like Linux, Debian, Windows.

-I have some experience working with tools like Burpsuite, Nmap, JIRA, WireShark, tcpdump, QaulysGuard Policy Compliance Tool.
+I have some experience working with tools like Burpsuite, Nmap, JIRA, WireShark, tcpdump, QaulysGuard Tool.

+I'm also aware of privary standard ISO/IEC 27701

 Also, I have delivered a presentation on [Command Injection](https://www.slideshare.net/KomalArmarkar/command-injection-komalarmarkar/1)  at [InfosecGirls](https://www.infosecgirls.in/) , a Infosec Chapter lead by Vandana Verma, [OWASPWIA](https://www.owasp.org/index.php/Women_In_AppSec) Lead India.